seanmiller168/AzureSpeechReactAuthSample/README.md

 ## How to run the app

-1. Clone this repo, then change directory to the project root and run `npm install` to install dependencies.
+1. Change directory to the project root and run `npm install` to install dependencies.
 1. Add your Azure Speech key and region to the `.env` file, replacing the placeholder text.
 1. To run the Express server and React app together, run `npm run dev`.